 - Routing the messages to the right service engine on the basis of a composite definition

 - Oracle Mediator: This component is similar to the load balancers that route HTTP traffic.
 It routes the data to the external partners from the service providers.
-It can be used to publish the business events or subscribe to them.
+It can be used to publish business events or subscribe to them.
 It is possible to design routing services and generate rules with the help of the Oracle Mediator.

 - Oracle Adapters: The JCA technology is used by the Oracle Adapters to create a connection between the SOA Suite and the external systems.
-The technologies that are provided for data stores, transporting protocols and messaging middleware include BAM, Files, JMS or Java Messaging Service, FTP, Message Queuing and Advanced Queuing.
+The technologies that are provided for data stores, transporting protocols, and messaging middleware include BAM, Files, JMS or Java Messaging Service, FTP, Message Queuing and Advanced Queuing.

 - Event Delivery Network and Business Events: Business events can be raised when an interesting situation arises.
 When some situation or occurrence takes place, the business events are generated and transmitted, for instance, the initiation of an order or its completion.
-Other application would be able to subscribe to an event once it has been published.
-Oracle Metadata Repository - The rulesets for the Oracle Business Rules, business events, the XML XSD schema files that are to be used in the Oracle BPEL Process Manager, metadata files, WSDL files, the XSLT files for the Oracle Mediator and the Oracle Bus Service are kept in the Oracle Metadata Repository.
+Other applications would be able to subscribe to an event once it has been published.
+Oracle Metadata Repository - The rulesets for the Oracle Business Rules, business events, the XML XSD schema files that are to be used in the Oracle BPEL Process Manager, metadata files, WSDL files, the XSLT files for the Oracle Mediator, and the Oracle Bus Service are kept in the Oracle Metadata Repository.

-- Oracle Business Rules: The dynamic decisions allowed by the Oracle Business Rules mean that you can automate computations, constraints, policies and even reasoning.
+- Oracle Business Rules: The dynamic decisions allowed by the Oracle Business Rules mean that you can automate computations, constraints, policies, and even reasoning.
 It is initiated by a BPEL component and separates the rule logic from the application code lying underneath.
 The business rule for the routing of messages can be used by the mediator component.
 These rules are kept in the Oracle Business Rules.

 - Oracle WSM Policy Manager: The infrastructure that is required for auditing policies or ensuring global security is offered by the Oracle WSM Policy Manager.
 Setting and propagation of identity along with securing the various endpoints, it also secures the applications.